middleman/middlemanapp.com/source/extensions/custom.html.markdown

 The above sets the `:currently_requested_path` value at the beginning of each request.
 Notice the return value of "true."
 All blocks using `before_processing` must return either true or false.

-## sitemap.reroute Callback
+## Sitemap Extensions

-You can use the [`sitemap.reroute`](http://rubydoc.info/github/middleman/middleman/master/Middleman/Sitemap/Store#reroute-instance_method) callback to change the path files get output to.
-The [`:directory_indexes`](/advanced/pretty-urls) extension uses this feature to reroute normal pages to their directory-index version.
+You can modify or add pages in the [sitemap](/metadata/sitemap) by creating a Sitemap extension.
+The [`:directory_indexes`](/advanced/pretty-urls) extension uses this feature to reroute normal pages to their directory-index version, and the [blog extension](/extensions/blog/) uses several plugins to generate tag and calendar pages.
+See [the `Sitemap::Store` class](http://rubydoc.info/github/middleman/middleman/Middleman/Sitemap/Store#register_resource_list_manipulator-instance_method) for more details.

     :::ruby
     module MyFeature
       class << self
         def registered(app)
           app.after_configuration do
-          sitemap.reroute do |destination, page|
-            destination.gsub("original", "new")
+            sitemap.register_resource_list_manipulator(
+              :my_feature,
+              MyFeatureManipulator.new(self),
+              false
+            )
           end
         end
         alias :included :registered
+      end

+      class MyFeatureManipulator
+        def initialize(app)
+          @app = app
+        end

+        def manipulate_resource_list(resources)
+          resources.each do |resource|
+             resource.destination_path.gsub!("original", "new")
+          end
+        end
       end
     end